wy-chung/logstor/README.md

 Currently it is implemented by using the user-level GEOM, i.e. ggate.
 To build the program, first download the program to src/sys/geom/logstor and run 'make'.
 The make program will then generate the executable file 'ggatelog'.

 ## Run the program
-First you have to run 'init.bat' to initialize the device and then run 'create.bat' to create the gate device (i.e. /dev/ggate0).
+First you have to run 'init.bat' to initialize the underlying device and then run 'create.bat' to create the gate device (i.e. /dev/ggate0).
 After that the log-structured device is mounted under '/mnt'.